Farhanjaffer/Brain_Tumour_Detection/README.md

 3. **Inference:** Utilize the trained model for inference by loading it into the inference module.
 Provide input images to generate predictions.
 4. **Evaluation:** Evaluate the performance of the model using evaluation metrics and visualize the results using the provided visualization tools.

-## Contributions
-Contributions to this project are welcome!
-Feel free to submit pull requests for bug fixes, feature enhancements, or documentation improvements.

 ## License
 This project is licensed under the MIT License.